cardano-foundation/CIPs/CIP-XXXX/README.md

 ### Why not EIP-1559?
 While our approach bares similarities to that of EIP-1559 regarding the way prices are updated, our design is a lot more diverse in that it allows different types of use-cases to be served by the system in a satisfactory manner.
 We highlight this point further through simulation.

 In the following figures we present the evolution of the price, delay and size of each tier of a simplified blockchain with three tiers of equal size.
+The urgency of each user is mathematically formalized by having the value they get from their transaction decrease exponentially with time.
+The highest the exponent, the more urgent the transaction becomes.
 The demand starts low, then changes to 3 clusters with different levels of urgency, then uniform urgency and finally becomes lower than the available throughput.
 During the low-demand periods, only tier 1 is available and its price and delay are minimal.
 Moreover, the size of tier 1 periodically fluctuates, in an effort to detect increased traffic.
 Next, in the 3 cluster period, all 3 tiers become available as the system detects increased traffic.
 Note, that the delays of Tiers 2 and 3 increase to maintain the price invariant; here the price of subsequent tiers must be at least half of the previous ones.
 Finally, during the uniform urgency segment, the delays of Tiers 2 and 3 again adjust to maintain the price invariant, as the price of Tier 1 decreases.

 <p float="left">